Dasharo/preseeds/README.md

 python -m http.server 8080
 ```

-### Ubuntu
+### Ubuntu 20.04

-Append the following to the kernel commandline:
+Boot the Ubuntu Server 20.04 ISO and append the following to the kernel
+commandline before launching the installer:

 ```
 autoboot ds=nocloud-net;s=http:[your ip]:8080/ubuntu/